tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Glorious Rally

-When you rally, you gain 4 temporary hit points that last until the end of your next turn (champion: 10 temp hp; epic: 25 temp hp).
+When you rally, you gain 4 temporary hit points that last until the end of your next turn, 10 temp hp at champion tier, and 25 temp hp at epic tier.

 ---